Webist/InterServices/app/Controller/readme.md

 A machine object does not require:
   + Inheritance
-  Extending from other class is not required.
-But it might be used for some cases.
+  Extending from other class is initially not required.
+  When it might seem good idea to implement an abstract class, for example reusing it from different class, then the way of constructing of the client-sides should be reconsidered.

 ##### Anecdote and example